I wanted a place where you could look things up

 OUR VISION

-Right now, Toneriko is in the seed-planting stage.We've organized data on over 50,000 NPOs nationwide, launched AI-powered search, and begun delivering information through paper flyers.
-It's still a small tree, but its roots are taking hold.
+We're still in the seed-planting stage.We've organized 50,000 NPO records, launched AI search, and built a way to print info on paper.
+It's still a small tree, but the roots are taking hold.

-When this tree grows tall — no matter where you live, a simple "try searching Toneriko" will lead you to the support you need.
-At government offices, hospital consultation rooms, and in everyday neighborhood conversations.Becoming part of the fabric of every community.
-That is what Toneriko aspires to be.
+When it grows a bit more — no matter where you live, "try searching Toneriko" will point you to help.
+At government offices, hospital consultation rooms, and in everyday conversations between neighbors.I'd be happy if it became part of the scenery in every community.

 Current Status